desmondogazebo/spca_scraper/README.md

 # spca_scraper
-scrapes [SPCA](https://spca.org.sg) with conditional searching and returns a list of prospective pets.
+scrapes [SPCA](https://spca.org.sg) with conditional searching and returns a list of prospective pets up for adoption.

 Your use of this scraper is subject to [SPCA](https://spca.org.sg) policy and may be revoked at any time.